transdigiware/blockchain/howto/ibp-console-smart-contracts.md

 {:tip: .tip}
 {:pre: .pre}

-# Deploy a smart contract
+# Deploy a smart contract on the network

 {: #ibp-console-smart-contracts}